jingibus/gascan/resources/posts/2020/04/22/2152/Staying Sane in the Pandemic.md

 ### references

-Bruce Alexander --- The Globalization of Addiction: A Study in Poverty of the Spirit Jaron Lanier --- Ten Arguments for Deleting Your Social Media Accounts Right Now.
+Bruce Alexander --- _The Globalization of Addiction: A Study in Poverty of the Spirit_ Jaron Lanier --- _Ten Arguments for Deleting Your Social Media Accounts Right Now_.
 I don't think I'm parroting any of his ideas exactly here, but I wouldn't think the way I do today about social media if I hadn't read this book.